Kanadeforever/FantasianND_TrWorkflow/transfile_converter_src/Readme.md

 ## [process_csv.py](process_csv.py)

-Used to preprocess the CSV files downloaded from `ParaTranz`, removing the source text column and appending the original headers to streamline the workflow.
+Used to pre-process the translated csv files downloaded from `ParaTranz`.
+Its function is to delete the original columns, append the original headers, and fix format encoding and line break issues to simplify the workflow.

 - usage:
   - `python process_csv.py [your download csv file]`